Technical Information

 If you need additional help please email, use our contact form, or ask a question on our discord channel.

-Guidance on doing your own software update is on our GitHub code page and this step-by step guide https://domesticlight.art/software-update-aug-12-2023/
+Guidance on doing your own software update via the Arduino IDE is on our GitHub code page and this step-by step guide https://domesticlight.art/software-update-aug-12-2023/

 OPEN SOURCE CODE: